NeoSahadeo/HTTP-Servers/http0.9/README.md

 </h6>
 <ol>
 	<li data-list-item-id="e89dc2ef2d1ad07588fc58e40a62b6d0b">
-		After the while document is transferred the connection is closed by the server.
+		After the document is transferred the connection is closed by the server.
 	</li>
 	<li data-list-item-id="e873a601a761a310ef93efa998f6edc1b">
 		The client may break the connection